complexity-methods/CSA-assignments/ASSIGNMENTS_D2_basicTSA.md

 #### Questions {-}

 * Based on the:
-  + *correlation functions*, what kind of shape or pattern do you expect to see in a lag-1 return pllot of each series?
+  + *correlation functions*, what kind of shape or pattern do you expect to see in a lag-1 return plot of each series?
-  + *RR*, what kind of shape or pattern do you expect to see in a lag-1 return pllot of each series?
+  + *RR*, what kind of shape or pattern do you expect to see in a lag-1 return plot of each series?
-  + *SampEn*, what kind of shape or pattern do you expect to see in a lag-1 return pllot of each series?
+  + *SampEn*, what kind of shape or pattern do you expect to see in a lag-1 return plot of each series?
 * Create the return plots!